Is the Cloud Answer to Everything?

 Compliance requirements: Verify that your intended cloud environment complies with the necessary standards.
 This comprises the organization’s protocols for ensuring the security of cloud workloads, data, and access, as well as compliance certifications issued by the cloud provider.
 As part of the standards for compliance, all of these may be audited and will be.

 Unchecked Growth: Moving to the cloud is a continuous process.
 The company will probably add more resources, use new cloud services, and add more apps after moving applications to the cloud.
 Once SaaS apps are up and operating in the cloud, it is normal to begin employing more SaaS applications.
-There is a significant operational problem in securing these new services and applications effectively.
+A significant operational problem exists in securing these new services and applications effectively.

 Data loss: Moving to the cloud requires the transfer of data.
 If there are issues with the migration process, it is crucial to ensure that data is backed up.
 With rigorous key management, all data is transferred across encrypted channels.